meteofrance/meteonet/README.md

 # Structure

-This repository is structured as follows :
+This repository contains the following directories:
-* *data_sample* : it contains samples of each data type sorted by data type (ground_stations, radar...)
+* *data_sample*: samples of each data type (ground_stations, radar...)
-* *ground_stations* : notebooks to open data from ground_stations
+* *ground_stations*: notebooks to open ground_stations data
-* *masks* : notebooks to open masks data (land-sea and relief masks)
+* *masks*: notebooks to open masks data (land-sea and relief masks)
-* *radar* : notebooks to open radar data
+* *radar*: notebooks to open radar data
-* *satellite* : notebooks to open satellite data
+* *satellite*: notebooks to open satellite data
-* *superimpose_data* : notebooks with tools to superimpose all data types (grid and punctual data, different initial resolutions...)
+* *superimpose_data*: notebooks with tools to superimpose all data types (grid and point data, different resolutions...)
-* *utils* : python scripts useful for user configuration, functions useful to get coordinates, legends for plots...
+* *utils*: python scripts useful for user configuration, functions useful to get coordinates, legends for plots...
-* *weather_models* : notebooks to open data from weather models
+* *weather_models*: notebooks to open weather models data

 # Prerequisites

-There are 2 ways of installation : either by Anaconda (the recommended way) or by pip.
+There are 2 ways of installation : either with Anaconda (the recommended way) or with pip.

-## By Anaconda : the recommended way
+## Recommended: install with Anaconda
 * install Anaconda with Python 3

 and then, type in a terminal **in this order** :